-Students currently in 8th-11th grades may apply.
+Students currently in 8th-11th grades may apply for High School Arts Instruction.

-The Jazz Division is designed to create not only a proficient Jazz performer, but a well-educated and literate musician.
+The Jazz Instrumental Music Department is designed to create not only a proficient Jazz performer, but a well-educated and literate musician.
 Students are taught scales, chords, and fundamental stylistic elements of various periods of Jazz through specific repertoire of Jazz literature.
 Students are expected to memorize a minimum of four songs with solo transcriptions each semester and perform these works in a combo setting in class and the weekly student performance class.
 Students will also perform these requirements at the Jazz juries at the end of each semester.
 Also, students are taught via books, handouts, master recordings, performance videos, and various guest artist master classes about the great Jazz artists and their significant contributions to Jazz history.
 Students also learn about the masterworks of Classical music and study comparisons in the various styles.

 It is strongly recommended that all students first attend the NOCCA Jazz Audition Information Session before attempting the official NOCCA Jazz audition.

-Students should take PRIVATE OR GROUP MUSIC LESSONS OR PARTICIPATE IN AN ORGANIZED MUSIC PROGRAM for at least ONE FULL YEAR with a QUALIFIED Jazz instructor to have the necessary skills required to pass the NOCCA audition.
+Students should take INDIVIDUAL OR GROUP MUSIC LESSONS OR PARTICIPATE IN AN ORGANIZED MUSIC PROGRAM for at least ONE FULL YEAR with a QUALIFIED Jazz instructor to have the necessary skills required to pass the NOCCA audition.

 At the audition: